aaronang/aaronang.github.io/_posts/2018-09-22-simple-python-version-management.md

 very popular way of installing Python is using [Anaconda](https://www.anaconda.com/), which comes with [Conda](https://conda.io/docs/) --- a package, dependency and environment management tool.
-I strongly recommend you to dig deeper in pyenv or Conda.
+I strongly recommend you to dig deeper in pyenv's or Conda's facility to manage multiple Python versions.